MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagementMobileApp.md

   - `[WindowsInformationProtectionPolicyId <String>]`: The unique identifier of windowsInformationProtectionPolicy
   - `[WindowsInformationProtectionWipeActionId <String>]`: The unique identifier of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: The unique identifier of windowsManagedAppProtection

-`INSTALLSUMMARY <IMicrosoftGraphMobileAppInstallSummary>`: Contains properties for the installation summary of a mobile app.
-This will be deprecated starting May, 2023 (Intune Release 2305).
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-  - `[FailedDeviceCount <Int32?>]`: Number of Devices that have failed to install this app.
-  - `[FailedUserCount <Int32?>]`: Number of Users that have 1 or more device that failed to install this app.
-  - `[InstalledDeviceCount <Int32?>]`: Number of Devices that have successfully installed this app.
-  - `[InstalledUserCount <Int32?>]`: Number of Users whose devices have all succeeded to install this app.
-  - `[NotApplicableDeviceCount <Int32?>]`: Number of Devices that are not applicable for this app.
-  - `[NotApplicableUserCount <Int32?>]`: Number of Users whose devices were all not applicable for this app.
-  - `[NotInstalledDeviceCount <Int32?>]`: Number of Devices that does not have this app installed.
-  - `[NotInstalledUserCount <Int32?>]`: Number of Users that have 1 or more devices that did not install this app.
-  - `[PendingInstallDeviceCount <Int32?>]`: Number of Devices that have been notified to install this app.
-  - `[PendingInstallUserCount <Int32?>]`: Number of Users that have 1 or more device that have been notified to install this app and have 0 devices with failures.

 `LARGEICON <IMicrosoftGraphMimeContent>`: Contains properties for a generic mime content.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.